 The requirements and need to register for a Trade Name vary, depending on the type of business entity.

 Sole proprietorships are the most common entities to register a business name.

 The legal name of a sole proprietor can be the owner’s full first and last name, which can be used without registering.
 For example, if John Smith starts a business repairing computers but doesn’t use a business name, he wouldn’t need to register.
-If John decides to name his business John’s Computer Repair then he will need to register.
+If John decides to name his business John’s Computer Repair, he will need to register.

 A sole proprietorship has two types of name registrations available.

-The first is a Trade Name which is registered with the Secretary of State.
-This registration is optional but it will stop another business in the state from using the exact same name.
+The first is a Trade Name, which is registered with the Secretary of State.
+This registration is optional, but it will stop another business in the state from using the exact same name.

 If a Trade Name registration is not obtained, a Sole Proprietorships may need a Certificate of Fictitious Name, which is a filing by the County Clerk in the county where the business is located to identify the owners of a business.
 The main reason a sole proprietorship would need this certificate is if the bank requires it.

 Partnerships will commonly register a Trade Name unless the name of the business is going to be the full first and last name of the owners.
 Partnerships will register their name with the Secretary of State.